goeh/grails-selection-repository/README.md

-String name        | Selection name given by the user String description | Selection description given by the user URI uri            | The selection URI - this is the object you send to *selectionService.select(URI)* to execute the query
+String name        | Selection name given by the user String description | Selection description given by the user URI uri            | The selection URI - this is the object you send to *selectionService.select(URI)* to execute the query Long id            | The unique ID for the selection

 ## GSP Tags